 “Remember what I said Eric, the Marshall's, at least Thompson, knows you two killed the pervert and that you set up Holsun.
 But what they know and what they can prove are two different things.”

 They talked for the rest of the morning, Siah asking the boys questions she was certain the judge would ask and that, honestly, she had been curious about herself.

 Eric remembered their mother leaving when he was six or seven.
 Nathan, three years younger didn’t remember her at all.
 After she left they had gone to live with their grandfather who had kept them until his death.
 They knew they were Native American but no idea what tribe.

 If they were right about never leaving any fingerprints behind, they would have no criminal record; no warrants out for their arrest.
 Still, Siah was unsure of the legalities in this situation.
 It wasn’t like how it had been with Sharlie.
 The boys had no paperwork, no family history, and as far as the world knew, no last name.

 She knew from her talk with Thompson the morning of the bombing that the Marshalls would set up in a parking lot around the corner from the clinic.

-They would head over there first thing in the morning.
+She would head over there with the kids first thing in the morning.

 She spent the rest of the day prepping the boys how to answer and react to various questions she was sure the judge would ask.
 The last thing she wanted was one of them flying of the handle and attacking- anyone.